FOR526: Memory Forensics In-Depth

 Most users are familiar with processes on a Windows system, but not necessarily with how they work under the hood.
 In this section, we will talk about the operating system components that make up a process, how they fit together, and how they can be exploited by malicious software.
 We will start with the basics of each process, how it was started, where the executable lives, and what command line options were used.
 Next we will look at the Dynamic Link Libraries (DLLs) used by a program and how they are found and loaded by the operating system.

-Many forensics investigators have used some Volatility plugins, and by now so have you.
+Many examiners have used some Volatility plugins, and by now so have you.
 But what happens when there are no plugins written to perform the investigative task required?
 Do you throw your hands up and walk away?
 Not if you are a lethal forensicator!
 In this module, you will learn to use volshell to examine operating system structures in memory, directly applying this knowledge to solve a real-world problem.
 You need to extract an executable module from memory for analysis, but the header of the module is paged to disk, concealing critical file alignment data.
 What do you do?
 You will learn here how to examine the memory that makes up the module and extract the portions in memory to disk.
 Intractable problem solved!

 CPE/CMU Credits: 6

 |FOR526.3: Investigating the User via Memory Artifacts|